koyo-nic/grass-course-veroa/exercises/04_processing_sentinel2/PITCHME.md

 - Choose Combined file and All points
 - Download and unzip in `$HOME/gisdata` (the final file has a .dubovik extension)
 @ulend

+If that does not work, here is the [AOD file](https://gitlab.com/veroandreo/curso-grass-gis-rioiv/blob/master/data/180819_180825_EPA-Res_Triangle_Pk.zip)
 @snapend

 +++